 Even if you are shopping at a supermarket Iceland supermarket prices are still expensive.
 Many people forget to factor food into their trip to Iceland budget because they don’t realise how much food in Iceland costs.
 Most days we would stop off at a Bónus Reykjavik supermarket to get some fruit and some biscuits to have on our Iceland adventures.
 We shopped mainly at a supermarket called Bónus as they were one of the cheaper supermarkets in Iceland.
 Stopping at a service station was just way too expensive if you had to do it more than once on a day trip around Iceland.
 We found prices in Iceland for drinks and food didn’t change much from place to place, unfortunately.
 Here are some of the prices that we recorded while we were there.

 Currency Conversion is

 |Half loaf of bread||227ISK||Apples (per kilo)||265ISK|

 |Chocolate biscuit||165ISK||10 eggs||489ISk|

-We had some small single serve jams and Vegemite from home that we used to have with our toast rather than buying a cereal for the girls in the mornings.
+We had some small single serve jams and Vegemite from home that we used to have with our toast rather than buying a box of cereal for the girls in the mornings.
 We found that we could also make them sandwiches to have with the spreads so we could reduce the prices in Iceland for drinks and food that we had to spend.
 To be honest, Mark and I did not eat lunch often in our week there.Expensive Yes, Unbelievable Yes, Can you afford it?
 Yes.
 Visit Iceland todayClick To Tweet

 Food and Basics in Iceland Tips: